EnterpriseDB/edb-ansible/README.md

       owner: app_user1
 ```

-In case a user wants to pass set specific PG/EPAS parameters, following variables can be set in playbook:
+In case a user wants to pass set specific PG/EPAS parameters, the following variables can be set in playbook:

 ```
 PG_POSTGRES_CONF_PARAMS: